lemrey/sdk-nrf/applications/thread_border_router/README.rst

       uart:~$ ot nat64 enable
       Done

-   Use following command to check state of NAT64:
+   Use the following command to check state of NAT64:

    .. code-block:: console